Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 11. Diatomaceous Earth

 You can also use DE to make a DIY spray for Colorado potato beetles.
-For this recipe, mix 1 part DE with 4 parts water.
+For this recipe, mix one part DE with four parts water.

-Use this homemade diatomaceous earth spray on your plants and spray in crevices around your house.
-Use food-grade DE to get rid of potato bugs in the home.
+Use this homemade diatomaceous earth spray on your plants.
+Also, spray it in crevices around your house.
+Use food-grade DE to eliminate potato bugs in the home.

-However, make certain you wear a protective face mask when applying the DE, even if it is food-grade.
+However, ensure you wear a protective face mask when applying DE, even if it is food-grade.

 12. Spinosad